TUD-RSmith/PhD-Appendices/README.md

 # PhD Appendices

+## Dataset designation: Smith_ISL_NMF

+This is an dataset of Irish Sign Language (ISL) Non-Manual Feature data.

 ## Cite:

 Robert G. Smith, (2023).
 Exploiting Association Rules Mining to Inform the Use of Non-Manual Features in Sign Language Processing.
 PhD Dissertation.
 Technological University Dublin.
 Dublin, Ireland.